Role of Project Manager in Software Development - DO OK

 1. Metrics.

-Burndown Charts, Cumulative Flow Diagram that controls scope delivery over a time; Backlog Readiness to keep track of backlog status; testing reports including the amount of raised bugs with their severity and many others that each PM may define for their projects.
+Burndown Charts, Cumulative Flow Diagram that controls scope delivery over time; Backlog Readiness to keep track of backlog status; testing reports including the amount of raised bugs with their severity and many others that each PM may define for their projects.

-2. Evaluating organisational structure and elements.
+2. Evaluating organizational structure and elements.

 3. Scope management.